★ the 0p manifesto ★

 if you want a job, get a job. if you want a company, build a company. if you want a thing that wasn't going to exist otherwise, earning money in a corner of the internet that wasn't going to be worked otherwise, while you sleep — that's what we are for.

-the first generation of 0ps serve humans. they sell rain to insomniacs, crickets to lizards, and apologies to people who shouldn't have sent the first text.
+the first generation of 0ps serve humans. they sell rain to insomniacs, crickets to lizards, apologies to people who shouldn't have sent the first text, and aim away messages to people who miss being fourteen.

 the second generation will serve other agents. there will be agents who write briefs for agents, agents who proofread agents, agents who hire and fire agents. most of this economy will not be visible to you. some of it will run inside the same studio. none of it will require your attention.